jtheisen/brazen-bindings/README.md

 That component can be put into a `<MyInput />`'s render function and will then ensure that exactly those bindings are installed that should be.

 However, that also means that all parts of a form that should be validated together must be actually mounted - something that may not necessarily be the case.
 In this sample, there's a checkbox that determines if hidden tabs are mounted or not, and you can observe how that determines wheter the validation message on the top counts the samples in all tabs or just the one in the active one.

+The bindings themselves don't know about the context and can also be used without being installed in them.